 A young, charming, and handsome soldier, whom Othello promotes to the rank of lieutenant, over the more experienced Iago.
 Cassio is loyal to Othello and friendly with Desdemona, though he's unkind to the prostitute Bianca, who seems to love him.
 While intelligent, he is not cunning, and Iago easily ensnares the unwitting Cassio in a plot to convince Othello that Desdemona has cheated on him with Cassio.

 The Othello quotes below are all either spoken by Michael Cassio or refer to Michael Cassio.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of Othello published in 2015.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of Othello published in 2015.).

 Act 2, scene 3 Quotes

 "Reputation, reputation, reputation!
 O, I have lost my reputation!
 I have lost the immortal part of myself, and what remains is bestial."

 The timeline below shows where the character Michael Cassio appears in Othello.
 The colored dots and icons indicate which themes are associated with that appearance.